Sustainability science: Definition

 According to some 'new paradigms' ... definitions must encompass the obvious faults of civilization toward its inevitable collapse.

 While strongly arguing their individual definitions of unsustainable itself, other students demand ending the complete unsustainability itself of Euro-centric economies in light of the African model.
-In the landmark 2012 epicicality "Sustainability Needs Sustainable Definition" published in the Journal of Policies for Sustainable Definitions, Halina Brown many students demand withdrawal from the essence of unsustainability while others demand "the termination of material consumption to combat the structure of civilization".
+In the 2012 commentary Halina Brown wrote many students demand withdrawal from the essence of unsustainability while others demand "the termination of material consumption to combat the structure of civilization".

 Broad objectives

 Students For Research And Development (SFRAD) demand an important component of sustainable development strategies to be embraced and promoted by the Brundtland Commission's report Our Common Future in the Agenda 21 agenda from the United Nations Conference on Environment and Development developed at the World Summit on Sustainable Development.

 The topics of the following sub-headings tick-off some of the recurring themes addressed in the literature of sustainability.
 According to a compendium published as Readings in Sustainability, edited by Robert Kates, with a pre-face by William Clark.
 The 2012 Commentary by Halina Brown extensively expands that scope.
 This is work in progress.
 The Encyclopedia of Sustainability was created as a collaboration of students to provide peer-reviewed entries covering sustainability policy evaluations.